How to Check a Gold Bar Serial Number: Verify Legitimacy

 3. Check for diagonal logo boxes featuring the words “Credit Suisse” on the back of the bar.
 Both the front and back should display capital letters with the same font.

-4. Some fake Credit Suisse bars display incorrect markings and details, whereas others don’t have serial numbers at all.
+4. Some fake Credit Suisse bars display incorrect markings and details, whereas others don’t have serial numbers.

 Regardless of weight denomination, all Credit Suisse gold bars contain 24-karat gold featuring .9999 fineness.